-C. Lesson Plans:
+B. Lesson Plans:

 Lesson plans will be completed with enough detail so that the building administrator can determine that the appropriate curriculum and standards are being followed.
-The plans will be available prior to the beginning of the instructional week (Monday morning).
+The plans will be available before the beginning of the instructional week (Monday morning).

-D. Employee Cooperation:
+C. Employee Cooperation:

-Teachers are expected to foster a climate of mutual cooperation with custodial and other employees engaged in their regularly scheduled duties in keeping with the provisions of Article 1., Section 1, of this Agreement.
+Teachers are expected to foster a climate of mutual cooperation with all other employees engaged in their regularly scheduled duties in keeping with Article 1., Section 1 of this Agreement.